MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/quickstart-findsensitiveinfo.md

 4. Your domain account is synchronized to Azure AD.

+For a full list of prerequisites to use Azure Information Protection, see [Requirements for Azure Information Protection](requirements.md).

 ## Prepare a test folder and file

 For an initial test to confirm that the scanner is working: